Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Conclusion

 \subsection{Limitations and future work}

-While this work demonstrates the feasibility and robustness of applying sensory--motor diffusion policy learning to contact-rich robotic assembly at construction scale, several limitations remain; our approach relies exclusively on robot pose and force data to train the policy and evaluate robustness, whereas diffusion policies for robot planning and control are commonly formulated as visuomotor policies using end-to-end mappings from RGB or tactile images to robot commands~\cite{chi2024a, chi2024b}.
-Our simplification of the sensory input space increases training speed but may limit the model’s ability to generalize to visually complex or occlusion-prone construction scenarios, such as joint assembly in cluttered framing environments or alignment tasks in multi-material panel installations.
-Moreover, incorporating expressive state-of-the-art learning models, such as diffusion transformers or vision-language-action (VLA) models~\cite{octomodel2024, kim2024}, could enhance representation learning, enabling better generalization, scalability, and transfer across tasks.
+While this work demonstrated the feasibility and robustness of applying sensory--motor diffusion policy learning to contact-rich robotic assembly at construction scale, several limitations remain; our approach relies exclusively on robot pose and force/torque data to train the policy and evaluate robustness, whereas diffusion policies for robot planning and control are commonly formulated as visuomotor policies using end-to-end mappings from RGB or tactile images to robot commands~\cite{chi2024a, chi2024b}.
+Our simplification of the sensory input space increases training speed but may limit the model’s ability to generalize to visually complex or occlusion-prone construction scenarios, such as joint assembly in cluttered framing environments or multi-alignment tasks.
+In particular, the current study focuses on a single joint typology and a largely orthogonal insertion process, which simplifies the contact dynamics relative to more complex timber joinery configurations.
+Real-world construction scenarios often involve multi-axis insertions, compound joint geometries, and sequential assembly steps that introduce additional coordination and error propagation challenges.
+Addressing these factors will be critical for translating the presented approach to broader construction applications.

+In addition, the current policy evaluation focuses on perturbations within the range of the demonstration data, including cases at the boundary of this range (i.e., offsets up to 10 mm along the perimeter of the sampled region); extending to larger, out-of-distribution deviations may further challenge policy robustness, particularly in the absence of visual perception.
+Incorporating visual sensing could enable the system to handle larger misalignments by improving generalization beyond the local contact regime.
+Moreover, incorporating expressive state-of-the-art learning models, such as diffusion transformers or vision-language-action models (VLAs)~\cite{pi2025, gr2025}, enables better generalization, scalability, and transfer across tasks.
 These capabilities are particularly relevant for building-scale construction where robots must integrate multiple sensing modalities and operate across varied materials, such as combining timber, metal fasteners, and composite claddings in a single assembly sequence.